sunsparc32/MachineLearningAssignment/writeup.md

 Classification with KNN Algorithm
 ========================================================
 I used the humble KNN classifier operating on 8 principal components.
 I was able to achieve about 92% accuracy on the testing set that I created from the training set.
-On the actual assignment problems, I was able to get 19 correct, leading to a prediction accuracy of 95%.
+On the actual assignment problems, I was able to get 19/20 correct, leading to a prediction accuracy of 95%.

-I could have achieved, like many in the forums did, 100 % accuracy using a random forest approach, but I did not do this for three reasons: (1) The knn classifier is simple and easy to understand and I was able to understand its mechanics well.
-I am not as clear on the internal workings of the random forest classifier and I wanted to stick with something that I understood well.
-(2) The knn classifier took less than 2 minutes to complete on my iMac and (3) It only took me about five hours total to develop the algorithm and write the necessary R code.
+I could have achieved, like many in the forums did, 100 % accuracy using a random forest approach; but I did not do this for three reasons: (1) The knn classifier is simple and easy to understand and I was able to understand its mechanics well.
+I am not as clear on the internal workings and fine details of the random forest classifier and I wanted to stick with something that I understood well.
+(2) The knn classifier took less than 2 minutes to complete on my iMac and (3) It only took me about five hours total to develop the algorithm and write and test the necessary R code.

 Data Preprocesing
 =====================